Computation of copulas by Fourier methods

 \section{Introduction}

-Copulas provide a complete characterization of the dependence between random variables, and link in a very elegant way the joint distribution with the marginal distributions via Sklar's Theorem.
-They are however a rather static concept and do not blend well with stochastic processes which can be used to describe the random evolution of dependent quantities, e.g. the evolution of several stock prices.
+Copulas provide a complete characterization of the dependence structure between random variables and link in a very elegant way the joint distribution with the marginal distributions via Sklar's Theorem.
+However, they are a rather static concept and do not blend well with stochastic processes which can be used to describe the random evolution of dependent quantities, e.g. the evolution of several stock prices.
 Therefore other methods to create dependence in stochastic models have been developed.
-Multivariate stochastic processses spring immediately to mind, for example L\'evy or affine processes (cf. e.g. \citeNP{Sato99}, \shortciteNP{DuffieFilipovicSchachermayer03}, \shortciteNP{Cuchiero_Filipovic_Mayerhofer_Teichmann:2011}), while in mathematical finance models using time-changes or linear mixture models have been developed; see e.g. \citeN{LucianoSchoutens06}, \citeN{Luciano_Semeraro_2010}, \citeN{Kawai09}, \citeN{EberleinMadan09} or \citeN{Khanna_Madan:2009}, to mention just a small part of the existing literature.
+Multivariate stochastic processes spring immediately to mind, for example L\'evy or affine processes (cf. e.g. \citealt{Sato99}, \citealt*{DuffieFilipovicSchachermayer03}, \citealt*{Cuchiero_Filipovic_Mayerhofer_Teichmann_2011} or \citealt*{MuhleKarbe_Pfaffel_Stelzer_2012}), while in mathematical finance models using time-changes or linear mixture models have been developed; see e.g. \citet{LucianoSchoutens06}, \citet{Luciano_Semeraro_2010}, \citet{Kawai09}, \citet{EberleinMadan09} or \citet{Khanna_Madan:2009}, to mention just a small part of the existing literature.
 In these approaches however the copula is typically not known explicitly.
-Another very interesting approach due to \citeN{KallsenTankov04} introduced L\'evy copulas to characterize the dependence of L\'evy processes.
+Another very interesting approach is due to \citet{KallsenTankov04}, who introduced L\'evy copulas to characterize the dependence structure of L\'evy processes.

-The aim of this short note is to provide a new representation for the (implied) copula of a multidimensional random variable in terms of its moment generating function.
+In this note, we provide a new representation for the (implied) copula of a multidimensional random variable in terms of its moment generating function.
 The derivation of the main result borrows ideas from Fourier methods for option pricing, and the motivation stems from the knowledge of the moment generating function in most of the aforementioned models.
-This paper is organized as follows: in section \ref{copula} we provide the represenation of the copula in terms of the moment generating function; the results are proved for random variables for simplicitly, while stochastic processes are considered as a corollary.
-In section \ref{examples} we provide two examples to showcase how this method can be applied, for example, in performing sensitivity analysis of the copula with respect to the parameters of the model.
-Finally, section \ref{remarks} concludes with some remarks.
+This paper is organized as follows: in Section \ref{copula} we provide the representation of the copula in terms of the moment generating function; the results are proved for random variables for simplicity, while stochastic processes are considered as a corollary.
+In Section \ref{examples} we provide two examples to showcase how this method can be applied, for example, in performing sensitivity analysis of the copula with respect to the parameters of the model.
+Finally, Section \ref{remarks} concludes with some remarks.